lsst-ts/observatory-ops-docs/Simonyi/Components/PDU-Outlet-Mapping.rst

 #.  **PXI Camera Rotator**- This outlet only energizes the MTRotator PXI.

-#.  **Free**- This will be used by the MTM2 Hexapod PXI in the future.
+#.  **Free**- This will be used by the MTM2Hexapod PXI in the future.

-#.  **PXI Camera Hexapod**- This outlet only energizes the MTCamHexapod PXI
+#.  **PXI Camera Hexapod**- This outlet only energizes the MTCamHexapod PXI.

 #.  **PS Labjack**- This energizes the Labjack that reads the accelerometers.

 #.  **PS Temperature Scanners (3)**- This outlet energizes 3 temperature scanners located in the TEA.
 One for the
-    MTCameHexapod actuators and MTRotator motors temperature, one for the MTM2 Hexapod actuators temperature, and one for the MTM2 Tangent Links temperatures.
+    MTCamHexapod actuators and MTRotator motors temperature, one for the MTM2Hexapod actuators temperature, and one for the MTM2 Tangent Links temperatures.

 #.  **PS Eth Switch1**- This is for the network switch and **should be always on**.